Sorry for the long delay between updates but we’ve been watching The Celestial Toymaker. Need I say more?

 Me: It shouldn’t count as ‘real’ Doctor Who.
 It’s that bad.

 Sue: But celestial in this context means spacey, surely?
 He’s a space god.
-And the actor doesn’t look Chinese to me, and he doesn’t sound Chinese either.
-He sounds like Alfred the Butler!
-And wouldn’t that mean that the first episode was called The Chinese Toyroom?
+And the actor doesn’t look Chinese to me, and he doesn’t sound Chinese, either.
+He sounds like Alfred the Butler.
+And wouldn’t that mean the first episode was called ‘The Chinese Toyroom’?
 It didn’t look very Chinese to me.
-In fact, it looked very British -
+In fact, it looked British.

-Me: So it’s not racist?
+Me: So it isn’t racist?

 Sue: Piss off!

-Sue: That name rings a bell -
+Sue: That name rings a bell.

 Me: You’re thinking of Lost, aren’t you?